 Static magnets come in various strengths.
 The units for measuring magnet strength are gauss and tesla.
 One tesla equals 10,000 gauss.
-A refrigerator magnet, for example, is around 200 gauss.
-Therapeutic magnets measure anywhere from 200 to 10,000 gauss, but the most commonly used measure 400 to 800 gauss.
+A refrigerator magnet, for example, is around 50 gauss.
+Therapeutic magnets measure anywhere from 300-5,000 gauss.

 A commonly held misconception is that magnets attract the iron in the blood, thus moving the blood and stimulating circulation.
 However, because iron in the blood is bound to hemoglobin, it is not free to respond to a magnetic field.
-Static magnets could affect charged particles in the blood, nerves, and cell membranes or subtly alter biochemical reactions; however, biophysicists are skeptical that commercially available static magnets are strong enough to significantly affect the body.
-One rigorously designed double-blind trial found that commercially available static magnets have no effect on blood flow.
+Static magnets could affect charged particles in the blood, nerves, and cell membranes or subtly alter biochemical reactions.
+However, biophysicists are skeptical that commercially available static magnets are strong enough to significantly affect the body.
+One trial found that commercially available static magnets have no effect on blood flow.
 Another found hints that static magnets might affect muscle metabolism, but further research is needed to sort out this possibility.

 What Is the Scientific Evidence for Magnet Therapy?
 TOP

-In double-blind, placebo-controlled trials, static magnets have not shown too much promise, but the evidence is not yet conclusive.
-For example, a six-month, double-blind, placebo-controlled trial of 119 people with fibromyalgia compared two commercially available magnetic mattress pads against sham treatment and no treatment.
+Static magnets have not shown too much promise in studies, but the evidence is not yet conclusive.
+For example, a trial of 119 people with fibromyalgia compared 2 commercially available magnetic mattress pads against sham treatment and no treatment.
 Sham mattresses still had magnets in them and they matched the appearance of the mattresses used in the test treatment, but the magnets had little or no force.
 Participants in the treatment groups, especially the group with negative polarity magnets, showed a hint of greater improvement of pain symptoms.
 However, the differences between real treatment and sham or no treatment generally failed to reach statistical significance.
 This outcome means that the benefits seen could have been due to chance.

 Other studies have evaluated magnet therapy for a variety of conditions, with mixed results.
 Some conditions include: